-Still below LFB estimated inflationary per pupil adjustment (\$393 in 2023-24; \$403 in 2024-25) Represents between 1.3% and 3.3% increase in 2023-24 school district base revenue limits Impacts will vary by school district - affected by enrollment trends, share of eq. aid, impact on property tax School districts already \$3,380 per pupil behind where inflationary adjustments would have put them Low Revenue Ceiling up \$1,000 to \$11,000
+Represents between 1.3% and 3.3% increase in 2023-24 school district base revenue limits Impacts will vary by school district - affected by enrollment trends, share of eq. aid, impact on property tax School districts already \$3,380 per pupil behind where inflationary adjustments would have put them

+Low Revenue Ceiling up \$1,000 to \$11,000

-Low spending districts in 1993-94 have been "locked in" to low per pupil spending ever since 2023-25 state budget provided a \$1,000 per pupil increase in the low revenue ceiling - Helped reduce disparities between districts: 85% of districts will be within 10% of the new LRC of \$11,000 LRC is In addition to an increase in the revenue limit per pupil of \$325 for all districts.
+Low spending districts in 1993-94 have been "locked in" to low per pupil spending ever since 2023-25 state budget provided a \$1,000 per pupil increase in the low revenue ceiling - Helped reduce disparities between districts: 85% of districts will be within 10% of the new LRC of \$11,000 Disparities persist - especially challenging for districts with neighbors with higher revenue limits per pupil - difficult to compete!